radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 ### Return Mode

 This option allows you to parse search results so they can be more easily interpreted by applications.
+The options include the following.

-By adding “?returnMode=array” to the URL of a standard search operation, you activate this option.
-With this option, attribute values are arranged in an array, regardless of the quantity of attribute values.
-Without this option, attribute values are arranged in an array only if there are two or more attribute values.
+  - array (attribute values are arranged in an array, regardless of the quantity of attribute values.
+Without this option, attribute values are arranged in an array only if there are two or more attribute values.)

+  - ldapschema (the RadiantOne server LDAP schema is checked for each attribute.
+If the attribute schema is single-valued, a JSON String is used.
+If the attribute schema is multi-valued, a JSON array is used.)

+>[!note] If returnMode is not specified, default formatting is used; if there is a single value for an attribute, a JSON string is used.
+If there is more than one value for an attribute, a JSON array is used.
+The RadiantOne server LDAP schema is not used.

 Field	| Value
 -|-